AlekseiStalker/Token_preICO/README.md

 Migration of the token is made by Ovner, he can call the method, and which will indicate the number of token holders who must switch to a new contract.
 So you can avoid overflow on gas, and investors will not need to call the smart contract method for the transition.

-## How do I set up the development environment and run tests?
+## How set up the development environment and run tests

 Use this link to install all you need -> http://truffleframework.com/tutorials/how-to-install-truffle-and-testrpc-on-windows-for-blockchain-development